openstax/openstax-cms/README.md

  `/api/images` - Custom API endpoint to return all images with their cloudfront url, this lives in the `api` directory.

+ `/api/progress` - Custom API endpoint that allows writing user progress through the instructor process.
+This takes an `account_id` and `progress` (integer representation of the users progress, 1-5).
+You can query using `?account_id=[id]` to retrieve progress.

  `/api/salesforce/schools` and `/api/schools` - Returns a list of adoption schools from Salesforce.
  You can also filter on this API by the following fields:
  - `name` [string]